-Just by reading the title of this page, I am certain that the majority would know what to expect. well, this post will take a different approach than what you have been reading elsewhere.
-For one, I am also a honda fan(although I have only used their luxurious version which is Acura) and I have had my fair share of at least 1 ball joint failure.
-I vowed never to experience it but it happened avoidably though because it was all my fault.
-The majority who experienced lower ball joint failure on honda or Acura did that due to negligence or carelessness.
-Secondly, this happens mostly on honda or Acura produced before the year 2003-2007.
-Post-2011 honda and post-2008 Acura hardly have these issues.
-I was negligent with my case and I paid dearly.
-Without further delay, let me share with you the secret on how to manage older Honda and Acura Ball Joints in order to avoid or prevent failure.
+Just by reading the title of this page, I am confident that the majority would know what to expect.
+This post will take a different approach than what you have been reading elsewhere.
+I am also a Honda fan(although I have only used their luxurious version, which is Acura), and I have had my fair share of at least one ball joint failure.
+I vowed never to experience it, but it happened avoidably, though, because it was all my fault.
+Most people who experienced lower ball joint failure on Honda or Acura did so due to negligence or carelessness.
+Secondly, this happens mostly on Honda or Acura vehicles produced before 2003-2007.
+Post-2011 Honda and post-2008 Acura hardly have these issues.
+I was negligent with my case, and I paid dearly.
+Without further delay, let me share with you the secret of how to manage older Honda and Acura Ball Joints to avoid or prevent failure.

 See the image below for how horrifying a ball joint failure could be.
-It is indeed very dangerous especially when it occurs at top speed.
-While the ball joint itself is pretty cheap, the damage a failure in the lower ball joint can cause could be expensive. for example, it will break or pull out your shaft, destroy your fender and it could also damage your tire and wheel.
+It is indeed very dangerous, especially when it occurs at top speed.
+While the ball joint is pretty cheap, the damage a failure in the lower ball joint can cause could be expensive.
+For example, it will break or pull out your shaft, destroy your fender, and damage your tire and wheel.

 Functions of the Ball Joints

-Since it’s a ball in a bowl(socket/joint), the joint can bend in any direction.
-Like sticking a pen in a glass and moving the top end around.
-It should be noted that the ball joint has a kind of movement that is dissimilar to hinge joints that only go front-and-back along with one set line.
+Since it’s a ball in a bowl(socket/joint), the joint can bend in any direction, like sticking a pen in a glass and moving the top end around.
+It should be noted that the ball joint has a kind of movement dissimilar to hinge joints that only go front and back along with one set line.

-Ball joints are found in your front suspension and they provide pivoting movement between the steering knuckles and control arms to provide a safe, smooth ride.
+Ball joints in your front suspension provide pivoting movement between the steering knuckles and control arms to provide a safe, smooth ride.
 Without a functioning ball joint(especially the lower one), you won’t be able to steer your vehicle straight.

 Components of a Ball Joint Assembly